guillermooo/sublime-undocs/source/basic_concepts.rst

 This is a very frequently referenced location within the data directory.
 You can obtain it by means of an API call: ``os.packages_path()``.
-In this guide, we refer to this location like ``Packages\...``, the *packages path* or  the *packages folder*.
+In this guide, we refer to this location as ``Packages``, the *packages path* or  the *packages folder*.

 The ``User`` Package
 ^^^^^^^^^^^^^^^^^^^^

-The ``Packages\User`` package is a catch-all directory for custom plugins, snippets, macros, etc. You will often be instructed to store files here.
-Consider the ``Packages\User`` package as your personal area in the packages folder.
+``Packages\User`` is a catch-all directory for custom plugins, snippets, macros, etc. You will often be instructed to store files here.
+Consider ``Packages\User`` as your personal area in the packages folder.

-Sublime Text 2 will never overwrite the contents of the ``User`` package during upgrades.
+Sublime Text 2 will never overwrite the contents of the ``Packages\User`` during upgrades.

 The Python Console
 ******************